HPCBio/EBP/scripts/TellSeq_read_prep/README_step1_illumina_demux.md

 TellSeq libraries: https://www.universalsequencing.com/technology

+TellSeq libraries produce short reads.
+These short reads were used in this project for two different purposes:

+1. To estimate genome size using kmer distribution histograms of the short reads and then running GenomeScope 2.0

+2. To scaffold the assembly with short reads.
+The scaffolding toolkit we used was ARCS-LINKS.
+See page: https://github.com/bcgsc/arcs

 # Dependencies

 This program expects the following tools/languages to be installed as modules and be available in your path: